luckman212/pixel-perfect-image/README.md

 This will ensure the best experience with Pixel Perfect Image's right click menu.

+### Image Converter Plugin Compatibility

+If you're using the [Image Converter plugin](https://github.com/xryul/obsidian-image-converter), you should disable its "Right-click menu" option in settings to prevent conflicts with Pixel Perfect Image's context menu.

 ## Support

 If you have any questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/johansan/pixel-perfect-image).